hyperonecom/h1-cli/docs/image.md

 ## h1 image disk

-List all disks of image
+List all disks of Image

 ### Syntax